ritua2/Basil/training/BasilTraining/LEVEL2/README.md

 # Level 2 - Image Processing App

-In this level, you will learn the basics of Basil and use it to containerize a simple image processing application with Docker and Singularity images.
+In this level, you will learn the basics of Basil and use it to containerize a simple image processing application with Docker and Singularity.

 # Contents
 * This directory is structured as follows: